JAMA September 24, 2019

 Setting

-Intervention Linagliptin (5 mg once daily).
+Intervention Linagliptin 5 mg once daily

-Comparator Glimepiride (1–4 mg once daily).
+Comparator Glimepiride 1 to 4 mg once daily

 Study Limitations